Wisconsin Supreme Court declines to hear Trump campaign challenge to election results

 Three of the court’s conservative members appeared more open to the Trump campaign’s arguments and said they wanted to take the case.
 “Petitioners assert troubling allegations of noncompliance with Wisconsin’s election laws by public officials on whom the voters rely to ensure free and fair elections,” wrote Justice Rebecca Bradley on behalf of the group.
 “The majority’s failure to embrace its duty (or even an impulse) to decide this case risks perpetuating violations of the law by those entrusted to follow it.”

-Still, the judicial discussion did not indicate how the court would ultimately view the merits of the Trump’s arguments should the matter eventually return to the state’s highest court.
-Nor did justices offer any indication that they believed that overturning the election would be the proper recourse if the court decide to eventually hear it.
+Still, the judicial discussion did not indicate how the court would ultimately view the merits of the Trump campaign’s arguments should the matter eventually return to the state’s highest court.
+Nor did justices offer any indication that they believed that overturning the election would be the proper recourse if the court decided to eventually hear it.
 Indeed, Chief Justice Patience Roggensack, a Republican, wrote that she believed the court should take the case to decide whether the state gave incorrect advice to local clerks about how to run the election.

 Trump also filed a lawsuit in federal court late Wednesday challenging the Wisconsin results.
-That case argues that state elections officials violated so many state laws in running the election that it violated constitutional provisions assigning the job for deciding how to choose presidential electors to the state legislature.
+That case argues that state elections officials violated so many state laws in running the election that they violated constitutional provisions assigning the job for deciding how to choose presidential electors to the state legislature.

 The practices to which the president objected were similar to those his campaign has previously challenged that have been in place for years and were applied to ballots across the state.